sematext/docs/docs/logs/discovery/tailing-containers.md

 2. Select the destination Logs App.
 If the Logs App doesn't exist, you'll be able to create one from the same screen
 3. Click the `Save Changes` button

-Log shipping is configured on a per container image basis.
-This implies that any freshly created containers that match this image name will automatically have their logs shipped to Sematext Cloud.
+Log shipping is configured on a service/process basis.
+This implies that any freshly created containers that match the service type or process name will automatically have their logs shipped to Sematext Cloud.

 ## Filtering container logs by labels